That lemur on Craigslist? Don’t be fooled – it makes a terrible pet

 Lemur vet care is hard to find

 Think of how often dogs or cats get sick and are taken to the vet; lemurs are no different.
 Yet very few veterinary hospitals will treat primates because of the possibility of disease transmission to humans and risk of injury to staff.
 “Lemurs’ teeth are made for slashing,” says Cathy.
-“They’re also strong, so they can be difficult to control.”
+“Lemurs are also strong, so they can be difficult to control.”

 Recently a pet lemur owner requested help diagnosing toxoplasmosis (a parasitic infection) via the DLC Facebook page, because “all the vets I work with don’t do exotics.”
 Even among exotic animal veterinarians, many refuse to see primates; those who do often know very little about lemurs’ diseases or how to treat them.

-Lemurs are hard work every day
+Caring for lemurs is hard work every day

 That pet lemurs tend to have serious nutritional problems from being fed inappropriate diets exacerbates the problem of limited access to qualified veterinary care.
 Unfortunately this can lead to privately-held pet lemurs developing a host of illnesses, including obesity and diabetes, and dying prematurely.